PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 2. The FE shall:
    - Continue reading/writing data via local vessel endpoints (e.g., POST /resthours, GET /resthours).
 3. The FE must show an alert if a version mismatch is detected (e.g., older front-end vs. updated back-end) but still allow usage while offline.
 4. The FE should not store large data sets or file attachments in the browser for offline usage.
-All data is saved directly to the vessel’s local server.
+All data is saved directly to the vessel's local server.
 5. Endpoints and Methods:
-   - All normal REST calls (GET, POST, PUT) to the local Nest.js server (e.g., /resthours, /planning) remain reachable on the ship’s LAN.
+   - All normal REST calls (GET, POST, PUT) to the local Nest.js server (e.g., /resthours, /planning) remain reachable on the ship's LAN.

 #### 3.3 Daily Rest Hour Logging

 (Implements L1-FRS §§2.3, 2.5)

-1. The FE must provide a user interface for entering up to 48 half-hour blocks per day, capturing “work” or “rest” statuses.
+1. The FE must provide a user interface for entering up to 48 half-hour blocks per day, capturing "work" or "rest" statuses.
-2. When the user edits/saves daily logs, the FE must call the vessel’s back-end, e.g.:
+2. When the user edits/saves daily logs, the FE must call the vessel's back-end, e.g.:
    - POST /resthours/daily  (for a new entry)
-   - PUT /resthours/daily/{id} (to update an existing day’s record)
+   - PUT /resthours/daily/{id} (to update an existing day's record)
 3. The FE shall retrieve existing logs for a specific date or date range:
    - GET /resthours/daily?date=YYYY-MM-DD
 4. After saving, the FE should receive violation or warning flags from the back-end if thresholds are exceeded.
 Final authoritative results still come from the back-end.
-5. The FE must allow editing any daily-resthours-log frompast days if the user’s role permits.
+5. The FE must allow editing any daily-resthours-log from past days if the user's role permits.
 6. Endpoints and Methods:
    - GET /resthours/daily?date=
    - POST /resthours/daily